 What is a Personal Education Allowance?

-A Personal Education Allowance (PEA) is funding available for Children of statutory school age in the care of Devon County Council.
+A Personal Education Allowance (PEA) is funding available for Children of statutory school age in the care of Devon County Council, who are at risk of not reaching the expected national standards of attainment.
 We will try to provide Personal Education Allowances for children in care who are at risk of not reaching the expected national standards of attainment.

 The aim of the PEA is to:

 - prevent Children in Care from falling behind other children in their education.